-- Not connected to official duties and does not involve public funds. - A message from a constituent to an elected official or vice versa that clearly implies expectation of confidentiality. - "Work product" prepared for elected officials unless the official releases it.
+- Not connected to official duties and does not involve public funds. - A message from a constituent to an elected official or vice versa that clearly implies expectation of confidentiality. - "Work product" prepared for elected officials unless released.

 "Work product" includes: